fieldtrip/website/development/directorylayout.md

 	fieldtrip/external/toolbox2/…
 	fieldtrip/external/toolbox3/…

 All changes have been made with backward compatibility in mind.
 This is achieved through "hastoolbox" and the use of a "fixpath" module, where for the time being most code that used to be in fieldtrip/private still can be found.
-Furthermore, there is a "ft_defaults" script which is now included in all fieldtrip main functions.
+Furthermore, there is a "ft_defaults" script which is now included in all FieldTrip main functions.

 ## What still needs to be done is